python-mechanize/mechanize/docs/faq.rst

 In that case you can inspect the cookies in your browser and emulate setting them in mechanize with :meth:`mechanize.Browser.set_simple_cookie()`.

-More complex is to use your browser developer tool sto see exactly what requests are sent by the browser and emulate them in mechanize by using :class:`mechanize.Request` to create the request manually and open it with :meth:`mechanize.Browser.open()`.
+More complex is to use your browser developer tools to see exactly what requests are sent by the browser and emulate them in mechanize by using :class:`mechanize.Request` to create the request manually and open it with :meth:`mechanize.Browser.open()`.